 Associate Professor of Biochemistry

 Dr. Sama Sleiman is an associate professor of biochemistry in the Department of Natural Sciences.
+She is also the program lead for biology and graduate education.
 She joined LAU as an assistant professor of biochemistry in September 2014.

 Research Interests and Projects